-DKK is actually pegged to the EUR at approximately 7.46 DKK per EUR, plus/minus a couple percent.
+DKK is actually pegged to the EUR at approximately DKK 7.46 per EUR, plus/minus a couple percent (not percentage points).
 This is good as the exchange rate has very small fluctuations, making it easier to estimate what markup the bank actually charges on the currency conversion.

 For more tips, resources and news for frequent travelers, nomads, and other location-independent professionals, sign up for Nomad Gate.

-SEPA countries with euro: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, Spain, Monaco, San Marino, and (from next year) Andorra.
+SEPA countries with euro: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, Spain, Monaco, San Marino, and Andorra.

-SEPA countries with other currencies: Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, United Kingdom, Iceland, Liechtenstein, Norway, and Switzerland.
+SEPA countries with other currencies: Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, United Kingdom (for now), Iceland, Liechtenstein, Norway, and Switzerland.